How much will the 26% federal solar tax credit actually save you?

 How does the federal solar tax credit work?

-For the remainder of 2020, the federal solar tax credit will equal 26% of the cost of installing a solar system before stepping down to 22% in 2021 and expiring completely for residential installations in 2022.
-After 2021, businesses can receive a 10% tax credit for installing solar panels.
+Until 2023, the federal solar tax credit will equal 26% of the cost of installing a solar system before stepping down to 22% in 2023 and expiring completely for residential installations in 2024.
+After 2023, businesses can receive a 10% tax credit for installing solar panels.

 Whether you can claim the full amount of the credit depends on a few factors.

 Who is eligible for the federal solar tax credit?

 Anyone who pays for a solar panel installation on their home or business they own can claim the solar tax credit, as long as they have tax liability in the year of installation.
 You must also be the owner of the solar panel system in order to qualify for the solar tax credit.
 If you choose to get solar through a solar PPA or a solar lease.

 Keep in mind, you can’t take a credit larger than the amount of taxes you owe, because the ITC is a “non-refundable” tax credit.
 You can, however, claim the credit over more than one year, and carry any leftover amount forward to the next year.